arch-anes/archanes/README.md

 - Setup and mount root (and boot) partitions in `/mnt`

-- Launch `/root/setup_system.sh`
+- Launch `$ /root/setup_system.sh`

 - Setup user and boot manually

 ## Note

-By default, all packages located in `/root/packages` will be installed.
+- All packages located in `/root/packages` will be installed.

+- `rankmirrors.sh` script only loads USA & Canada mirrors.